Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Preliminaries in nonlinear potential theory

-holds at every $t$ regular for $w_p$. \end{theorem} The $p$-Hawking mass has the very useful feature of dominating the Hawking mass times a constant involving the global Sobolev constant of the underlying Riemannian manifold. \begin{lemma} Let $(M,g)$ be a complete Riemannian manifold with (possibly empty) smooth and compact boundary.
+holds at every $t$ regular for $w_p$. \end{Theorem} The $p$-Hawking mass has the very useful feature of dominating the Hawking mass times a~constant involving the global Sobolev constant of the underlying Riemannian manifold. \begin{Lemma} Let $(M,g)$ be a strongly $p$-nonparabolic Riemannian $3$-manifold, $1<p<3$, with compact possibly empty boundary.
 Assume that the Sobolev constant $\kst_S$ of $(M, g)$ is positive.
-Then for every outward minimising $\Omega\subset M$ with $\CS^{1}$-boundary homologous to $\partial M$ with $\h \in L^2(\partial \Omega)$ we have
+Then for every outward minimising $\Omega\subset M$ with $\CS^{1}$-boundary homologous to $\partial M$ with second fundamental form $\h \in L^2(\partial \Omega)$, we have

-\end{lemma}
+\end{Lemma}

 \begin{proof} Observe that